len0xx/sequoia/README.md

 ### Prerequisites

-To use this library you obviously need Deno (v 1.30.3 or later) to be install on your machine.
+To use this library you obviously need Deno (`v1.30.3` or later) to be install on your machine.
 Check out the [installation guide](https://deno.land/manual@v1.30.3/getting_started/installation)

 ### Getting started